whatsopt/WhatsOpt-Doc/docs/architecture.md

 ### Operations and result Cases

 An _Operation_ on an analysis can be either an optimization or the execution of a design of experiments.
-Results are input variables values (i.e. _Cases_) successivly set by the driver (optimizer or doe runner) and the corresponding output variables produced by the analysis evaluation.
+Results are input variables values (i.e. _Cases_) successively set by the driver (optimizer or doe runner) and the corresponding output variables produced by the analysis evaluation.

 Special design of experiments Morris is distinguish as used to carryout special screening operation thanks to Morris' method.